Instructions for Online Application

 - The fee for the online application is $205.00, payable by credit or debit card (Visa, Mastercard or American Express) upon submission of the online application.
 The background check fee in the amount of $41.25 is payable only by money order to the Office of the Attorney General.
 This money order should be mailed, with two fingerprint cards, to the Board.

 - If you do choose to use the services of the FCVS, you do not need to separately request the verification of Medical Education, licensing exam transcript, and ECFMG verification status as these items will be a part of your FCVS packet.
-Physicians working with a locum tenens firm who are using the FCVS do not need to request the National Practitioner Data Bank (NPDB) as this report is now part of the FCVS credentials packet.
+Physicians working with a locum tenens firm who are using the FCVS do not need to request the National Practitioner Data Bank (NPDB) as this report is included in the FCVS credentials packet.

 - ONE recent unmounted photograph of yourself must be uploaded or mailed (including your full name on the back of the photo) with your TWO fingerprint cards.
 The photograph must be of original passport quality, no larger than wallet size and should be a close-up front view of head and shoulders taken no longer than 90-120 days prior to filing this application.